In My Area

 A new supply for Birmingham and surrounding areas

-water will continue to meet regulatory water quality requirements and is already used by thousands of customers, so you can continue with your normal water use and routines.
+The water will continue to meet regulatory water quality requirements and is already used by thousands of customers, so you can continue with your normal water use and routines.
 If you use water for a non-domestic purpose, which may be affected by a change in water composition you may want to consult your equipment manufacture.
-Please click here for information on the back-up water composition.

 Birmingham’s water will continue to be treated to the same high standards that our customers currently enjoy.
 We’ll also be working